SamuelHerrera/offer-routing-system/README.md

 - Handler + Dedupe (Function):
     - Reads from route_name/PartnerX Queue.
     - Uses a custom dedupe function for the Partner X (Loaded at startup from Table)
-        - It will match for duplicates depending on a custom key that identifies the record
+        - It returns a custom string key that identifies the record used to match the table for duplicates
             - If a duplicate is found it returns duplicate response
         - If its not a duplicate then we return valid response
     - When its a duplicate we log it to sentry and just mark the record as completed (delete) in Routing Queue.